 4. Paint with craft paint mixed with dirt.

-When the paint is drying, I also added more dry dirt on top of paint for the lighter “dirty” color to the vase that really makes it look like antique stoneware.
+When the paint is drying, I also added more dry dirt on top of the paint for a lighter “dirty” color to the vase which really makes it look like antique stoneware.

 5. Finish with spray sealer.

-Just like the other upcyled vase, finish with a coat of matte spray sealer to hold everything in place.
+Just like the other upcycled vase, finish with a coat of matte spray sealer to hold everything in place.

 Doesn’t it look amazing?
 I LOVE the texture on this one!
-It looks just like real vintage pottery, don’t you think?
+It looks just like a real aged stone vase, don’t you think?

 Which upcycled vase do you like best?